This 4-Ingredient chia pudding is high in protein and super creamy. All you need is chia seeds, milk, Greek yogurt and honey!

 How to make chia pudding

-Step 2: Stir then refrigerate.
+Step 2: Stir and chill.

-Step 3: Add on any toppings.
+Step 3: Add toppings.

 Step 4: Serve and enjoy!